abisummers/abisummers.github.io/src/content/museums/centre-pompidou-wolfgang-tillsman.md

 ### Closing thoughts

+I would highly recommend this exhibition!
+You could spend hours here, especially if you wanted to look through all of the videos in the self education section.
+There are plenty of places to sit down and enjoy the work.

  I have an annual pass to Centre Pompidou, so I'm hoping to experience the exhibition again.
-You can hear Wolfgang Tillmans talk about his exhibition on the Centre Pompidou [YouTube channel](https://www.youtube.com/watch?v=FBOCcvkEC9w).
+You can hear Wolfgang Tillmans talk about his exhibition on the Centre Pompidou [YouTube channel](https://www.youtube.com/watch?v=FBOCcvkEC9w), where he explains some of his favourite pieces.

 Have you been to this exhibition?
 What did you think?
 I'd love to hear your thoughts!
-You can reach me via instagram at **[@abiguides](https://www.instagram.com/abiguides/)**
+You can leave a comment on instagram at **[@abiguides](https://www.instagram.com/reel/DMvKQkVNuC_)**

 ---